Command line control of plugin parameters

 audtool config-set speed-pitch:speed 1.15 audtool config-set speed-pitch:pitch 0.891

-#5 Updated by Michael Schwendt 7 months ago
+#5 Updated by Michael Schwendt over 3 years ago

 Well, with fairness in mind, only making it work for all plugins would invalidate what I've written above.
 I've had $subject in mind, not only a single plugin.
 Many plugins won't pass on changed configuration parameters to their backends "magically" and would need to be changed.

-#6 Updated by Chris Laurie 7 months ago
+#6 Updated by Chris Laurie over 3 years ago

 Apologies for the late response but thank very much you for this enhancement!